uhbmilab/SCCI/README.md

 └── RKF [28 x X]

-EEG data collected with 28 channels following the modified 10-20 international standard arrangement.
+32 EEG channels were positioned according to a modified 10-20 international standard arrangement.
+Channels TP9, TP10, PO9, and PO10 were excluded from the cap and repurposed for electrooculography (EOG) to capture eye movements and blinks.

 ### Lumbar: